Get answers to your questions about producer responsibility on packaging

 A distributor is any physical or legal person in the supply chain, other than a manufacturer or importer, who makes packaging or filled packaging available on the Danish market.

-Companies which employs fewer than 10 persons and whose annual turnover and/or annual balance sheet total does not exceed EUR 2 million.
+Companies which employs fewer than 10 persons and whose annual turnover and/or annual balance sheet total does not exceed DKK 15 mio.

-Delivery of packaging, or filled packaging, with a view to distribution, consumption or use on the Danish market as part of a commercial enterprise, whether for payment or free of charge.
+Delivery of packaging, or pre-filled packaging, for distribution, consumption or use on the Danish market as part of a commercial activity, whether for or without remuneration.

 An end-user is any physical or legal person residing or established in the EU to whom a packaging, or filled packaging, has been made available, either as a consumer or as a professional end-user, in the course of his/hers industrial or professional activities, and who does not make the packaging, or the filled packaging, available on the market in the form in which it was supplied.